-Summary of St Brigid: According to the Leabhar Breac, Brigid was such a wonder-worker that her soul must be a blazing sun lighting up the heavenly city.
-Here we present an edited version of the Life of Brigid as told in the Leabhar Breac: it portrays Brigid as continually subverting normal order with extraordinary miracles.
+Summary of St Brigid: Brigid was such a wonder-worker that her soul must be ‘a blazing sun lighting up the heavenly city’.
+Here we present an edited version of the Life of Brigid as told in the Leabhar Breac: it portrays Brigid as continually subverting the normal order with ongoing miracles.
+Historical ?

 Brigid was the daughter of Dubhthach MacDreimhne.
 Dubhthach had bought a slave-girl named Broicseach and soon she became pregnant by him.
 Dubhthach’s wife, Breachnat, was furious and threatened to leave him if he did not sell Broicseach to somebody living far away.
 But Dubhthach didn’t want to sell her.

 One day, while Dubhthach and the slave-girl were going past the house of a certain druid, the druid hearing the noise of the chariot, came out to greet them.
 The druid foretold that they would have a wonderful daughter whose fame would spread far and wide because of her power and virtue.

 After this, God sent two bishops – Mel and Melchu – to Dubhthach and when Mel learned of Breachnat’s anger he told her that her own descendants would serve the descendants of the slave-girl.
 The bishops advised Dubhthach to sell the slave-girl to another druid who came that way, but not to hand over the infant in her womb.
 Dubhthach agreed to this and the druid took Broicseach to his home.

 Soon after, another druid from the territory of Conaill purchased the slave-girl.
 This man prepared a great banquet for the king of Conaill and it so happened that the queen at that moment was on the point of giving birth.
 A prophet of the learned class who happened to be present was asked if this were a lucky time for a royal birth.
 He replied that the child born next morning with the rising of the sun would have an outstanding destiny.